djalbat/inference/README.md

   }
 }
 ```
 A rough rule of thumb is that if *not* passed an update, the `render()` should return the component's children.
-On the other hand if passed an update, it should not return anything, instead only changing those children in the aforementioned benign way.
-Benign changes do not change the DOM in any structural way, for example adding and removing classes.
+On the other hand if passed an update, it should not return anything, instead making benign changes such as adding or removing classes.
 Reaction provides around a dozen methods for these kinds of changes and it is easy to add others as mixins.

 Change